roddy20/ASUS-P5E3Premium-Hackintosh/README.md

 - Extract DSDT
 - Apply `all_dsdt_patches.txt` patch
 - IASL Compile + fix errors
-- Save AML as *.aml on the desktop for MultiBeast or directly to `/Extra/DSDT.aml`
+- Save AML as *.aml on the desktop or directly to `/Extra/DSDT.aml`

 Sources: